 It is recommended to bypass each power supply pin with a $0.1 \ \mu\text{F}$ capacitor.
-The exception is when two or more supply pins are adjacent to each other.
-For these groupings of powers/ grounds, it is necessary to have only one bypass capacitor.
+The exception is in the case where two or more supply pins are adjacent to each other.
+For these groupings of powers/grounds, it is only necessary to have one bypass capacitor.
 The fundamental idea is to have a bypass capacitor within about 0.5 cm of each power pin.
-Also, avoid placing the capacitor on the opposite side of the PC board from the AD9883A, as that interposes resistive vias in the path.
+Also, avoid placing the capacitor on the opposite side of the PC board from the AD9883, as that interposes resistive vias in the path.

 The bypass capacitors should be physically located between the power plane and the power pin.
-Current should flow from the power plane to the capacitor to the power pin.
+Current should flow from the power plane => capacitor => power pin.
 Do not make the power connection between the capacitor and the power pin.
 Placing a via underneath the capacitor pads, down to the power plane, is generally the best approach.

-It is particularly important to maintain low noise and good stability of PV_D (the clock generator supply).
-Abrupt changes in PV_D can result in similarly abrupt changes in sampling clock phase and frequency.
+It is particularly important to maintain low noise and good stability of $PV_D$ (the clock generator supply).
+Abrupt changes in $PV_D$ can result in similarly abrupt changes in sampling clock phase and frequency.
 This can be avoided by careful attention to regulation, filtering, and bypassing.
-It is highly desirable to provide separate regulated supplies for each of the analog circuitry groups (V_D and PV_D).
+It is highly desirable to provide separate regulated supplies for each of the analog circuitry groups ( $V_D$ and PVD).

 Some graphic controllers use substantially different levels of power when active (during active picture time) and when idle (during horizontal and vertical sync periods).
 This can result in a measurable change in the voltage supplied to the analog supply regulator, which can in turn produce changes in the regulated analog supply voltage.
-This can be mitigated by regulating the analog supply, or at least PV_D , from a different, cleaner power source (for example, from a 12 V supply).
+This can be mitigated by regulating the analog supply, or at least PVD, from a different, cleaner, power source (for example, from a 12 V supply).

-It is also recommended to use a single ground plane for the entire board.
+It is also recommend to use a single ground plane for the entire board.
 Experience has repeatedly shown that the noise performance is the same or better with a single ground plane.
 Using multiple ground planes can be detrimental because each separate ground plane is smaller, and long ground loops can result.

 In some cases, using separate ground planes is unavoidable.
-For those cases, it is recommended to at least place a single ground plane under the AD9883A.
+For those cases, it is recommend to at least place a single ground plane under the AD9883.
 The location of the split should be at the receiver of the digital outputs.
-For this case it is even more important to place components wisely because the current loops will be much longer (current takes the path of least resistance).
-An example of a current loop:
+For this case it is even more important to place components wisely because the current loops will be much longer, (current takes the path of least resistance).
+An example of a current loop: power plane $\rightarrow$ AD9883 $\rightarrow$ digital output trace $\rightarrow$ digital data receiver $\rightarrow$ digital ground plane $\rightarrow$ analog ground plane.